 To illustrate that the stochastic-process conceptual framework is often applied to physical situations where the time-average framework is a more natural choice, I have chosen an example from D. J. Thomson’s recent plenary lecture on the project that gave birth to the multiple-window method of spectral analysis .
 The project that was initiated back in the mid-1960s was to study the feasibility of a transcontinental millimeter waveguide for a telecommunications transmission system potentially targeted for introduction in the mid-1980s.
 It was found that accumulated attenuation of a signal propagating along a circular waveguide was directly dependent on the spectrum of the series, indexed by distance, of the erratic diameters of the waveguide.
 So, the problem that Thomson tackled was that of estimating the spectrum for the more than 4,000-mile-long distance-series using a relatively small segment of this series that was broken into a number of 30-foot long subsegments.
 (It would take more than 700,000 such 30-foot sections to span 4,000 miles.)
 The spectrum had a dynamic range of over 100 dB and contained many periodic components, indicating the unusual challenge faced by Thomson.

-When a signal travels down a waveguide (at the speed of light) it encounters the distance-series of erratic waveguide-diameters.
+When a signal travels down a waveguide (at the speed of light) it encounters the distance-series [consisting of the distances traveled as time progresses].
 Because of the constant velocity, the distance-series is equivalent to a time-series.
-Similarly, the series of diameters that is measured for purposes of analysis is—due to the constant effective velocity of the measurement device—equivalent to a time-series.
-So, here we have a problem where there is one and only one long time-series of interest (which is equivalent to a distance-series)–-there is no ensemble of long series over which average characteristics are of interest and, therefore, there is no obvious reason to introduce the concept of a stochastic process.
+Similarly, the series of diameters that is measured for purposes of analysis is—due to the constant effective velocity of the measurement device—equivalent to a time-series [of measurements].
+So, here we have a problem where there is one and only one long time-series of interest (which is equivalent to a distance-series)—there is no ensemble of long series over which average characteristics are of interest and, therefore, there is no obvious reason to introduce the concept of a stochastic process.
 That is, in the physical problem being investigated, there was no desire to build an ensemble of transcontinental waveguides.
 Only one (if any at all) was to be built, and it was the spectral density of distance-averaged (time-averaged) power of the single long distance-series (time-series) that was to be estimated, using a relatively short segment, not the spectral density of ensemble-averaged power.
 Similarly, if one wanted to analytically characterize the average behavior of the spectral density estimate (the estimator mean) it was the average of a sliding estimator over distance (time), not the average over some hypothetical ensemble, that was of interest.
 Likewise, to characterize the variability of the estimator, it was the distance-average squared deviation of the sliding estimator about its distance-average value (the estimator variance) that was of interest, not the variance over an ensemble.
 The only apparent reason for introducing a stochastic process model with its associated ensemble, instead of a time-series model, is that one might have been trained to think about spectral analysis of erratic data only in terms of such a conceptual artifice and might, therefore, have been unaware of the fact that one could think in terms of a more suitable alternative that is based entirely on the concept of time averaging over the single time-series.
 (Although it is true that the time-series segments obtained from multiple 30 ft. sections of waveguide could be thought of as independent random samples from a population, this still does not motivate the concept of an ensemble of infinitely long time-series–a stationary stochastic process.
 The fact remains that, physically, the 30-foot sections represent subsegments of one long time-series in the communications system concept that was being studied.)
+[And even if Mr. Thomson was aware of the fact that one could conceptualize the problem entirely in terms of time averages, he had good reason to fear that this approach would be off-putting to his readers all of whom were likely indoctrinated only in statistical spectral analysis theory couched in terms of stochastic processes—an unfortunate situation].

 It is obvious in this example that there is no advantage to introducing the irrelevant abstraction of a stochastic process (the model adopted by Thomson) except to accommodate lack of familiarity with alternatives.
 Yet Gerr turns this around and says there is no obvious advantage to using the time-average framework.
 Somehow, he does not recognize the mental gyrations required to force this and other physical problems into the stochastic process framework.